komalg1996/Project/SRS_Document.md

 ## Functional Requirements
 Any annonymous User will be able to view different products avaialble for sale.
 Any User will be able select product to view from categories avaialble.Employee will be to track and maintain stock of products available for sale.
 Employee will be able to raise reqests for product updatation to Admin.
 ### Registration
--If customer wants to purchase any products, then he/she must be registerd.
+If customer wants to purchase any products, then he/she must be registerd.
 Unregistered user can only view the grocery portal.
 ### Login
 Customer logins to the system by entering valid user id and password for the orders.
 After login the system will allow customers to place orders and make payments online/offline.
 ### For Admin